 How Do Aminopenicillins Work?

-Aminopenicillins are a group of antibiotics in the penicillin family that have an additional amino group which enhances its antibacterial activity.
+Aminopenicillins are a group of antibiotics in the penicillin family that have an additional amino group that enhances its antibacterial activity.
 They are used for a wide range of infections such as urinary, respiratory, skin, and gastrointestinal infections.
 These are chemically similar to penicillins but have a broader spectrum of activity.

 Aminopenicillins were developed in the 1960s and have greater activity against gram-negative bacteria (such as Escherichia coli and Haemophilus influenzae) compared with gram-positive bacteria.
 Gram-positive and gram-negative bacteria are structurally different and classified depending on whether they get stained or not by a violet dye used in laboratory tests known as the Gram stain test.

-Aminopenicillins work by inhibiting the bacterial cell wall synthesis.
+Aminopenicillins work by inhibiting bacterial cell wall synthesis.
 The cell wall is the layer over the bacterial cell membrane, which protects them when they grow and helps maintain their shape.
-When the bacteria divides, it must temporarily create "holes" in its cell wall to allow for growth and separation of the cells.
+When the bacteria divide, it must temporarily create "holes" in its cell wall to allow for growth and separation of the cells.
 When a bacterium divides in the presence of aminopenicillin, it cannot fill in the "holes" left in its cell wall.